Rustam-Z/jenkins-pytest-github/README.md

 # jenkins-pytest-github
 Jenkins CI pipeline integrated with the GitHub Webhook.

-In any push action on GitHub, auto tests will be running by Jenkins, and coverage report will be generated.
+In any push action on GitHub, auto tests will be running by Jenkins, and coverage report will be generated. ("Test Results Analyzer" plugin need to be installed).

+Go to jenkins create a job.
+Connect a GitHub repo (manage SSH keys using `ssh-keygen`).
+Private to Jenkins, public to GitHub.

 ## Project structure
 - `tests/test_calc_func.py` - contains math functions